Learn more about the inspirational landscapes surrounding our field centres on one of our Art History Courses.

-Looking to the past to see how art and craft have developed gives us a better understanding of how art has changed.
+Looking to the past to see how art and craft have developed gives us a better understanding of how art has changed all in all.

-Works of art are a fantastic insight into the period in time in which they were created.
+Works of art, after all, are a fantastic insight into the period in time of their creation.
 Art can communicate the state of religion, society, politics and so much more.
-This can be seen in the subject, the concept of works of art and the materials and techniques used giving you plenty of ways to piece together what the world would of looked like at that time.
+Clues can be found in the subject, the concept, the materials and techniques used giving you plenty of ways to piece together what the world would of looked like at that time.

 The historical study of visual arts involves understanding, interpreting and evaluating the clues which give us insight into the past.
 You can learn all of this and more on an art history course.